moshanATucsd/dx/docs/5-tutorials/3-deploy/index.md

 A deployment is an ephemeral instance ("a server") in the cloud that you use to run your workload.
 When you launch a deployment on Tenzar DX, the Tenzar Engine will do the following automatically:

 1. Spin up a Virtual Private Server (VPS) on a cloud infrastructure provider
-2. Configure AMIs, storage, security settings and more
+2. Configure compute, storage, security settings and more
 3. Transfer your image and volumes to the instance
-4. Run your image as a docker container with volumes attached
+4. Run your image as a Docker container on the deployment
 5. Enable SSH so you can easily connect to the deployment

-To launch a deployment, first go to the console in your dashboard.
+To launch a deployment, first go to the console in your Dashboard.
 This tutorial will explain each line of the deployment form.

 <center>
   <img src="https://s3.amazonaws.com/assets.tenzar.com/docs/deploy--import-from-url.png" width="450" alt="import from url"/>